sasmaq/files_watermark/doc/tasks.md

   - `CompressedXrefFixture` is unchanged and its meaning flipped exactly as predicted: the file it builds is imported cleanly instead of throwing.
 That inversion is the clearest single signal the migration worked
-  - **three canaries kept**, each documented as delete-with-FPDI:
-    `testCompressedXrefPdfIsWatermarkedWithoutAnyExternalBinary` reads its own output with
-    FPDI once, because every other assertion now goes through tc-lib-pdf and would keep passing on a file only tc-lib-pdf can read; and two fixture checks (`testTheFixtureIsStillUnreadableByTheOutgoingFpdiParser`, plus the one inside
+  - **three canaries were kept for step 7 to remove**, each marked as such at the time: one reading our own output with FPDI, because every other assertion goes through tc-lib-pdf and would keep passing on a file only tc-lib-pdf can read; and two fixture checks keeping the fixture honest about reproducing the original bug.
+Step 7 deleted two of them and **replaced** the third with a structural assertion rather than dropping it
-    `PdfNormalizerTest::testStructuralRewritePreservesThePages`) that keep the fixture
-    honest about reproducing the original bug
   - `testCompressedXrefPdfFailsCleanlyWithoutQpdf` was deleted rather than adapted, as planned — without qpdf that file now succeeds
   - **`WatermarkServiceTest` needed no change at all**, which was the stated test of whether